rstudio/gt/tests/testthat/_snaps/rtf_page_options.md

-# page options can used for RTF output
+# Page options can used for RTF output

     Code
       .